 - Better stamina – CBD facilitates a consistent release of energy to give runners the endurance to cover more miles.

-- Energy boost – research has shown that CBD naturally energizes the body.
+- Energy boost – research has shown that CBD may naturally energize the body.
 Therefore, using CBD an hour or two before running may increase energy levels and promote wakefulness leading to better performance.

-- Sharper focus – CBD has been shown to reduce anxiety symptoms and lower stress levels.
+- Sharper focus – CBD has been shown to promote a relaxed mind.
 For the discerning athlete, a relaxed mind optimizes mental clarity and concentration and enhances athletic confidence.

 - Speedy recovery – fatigue causes inflammation in the body.
-However, CBD has anti-inflammatory properties that mitigate inflammation and help repair muscles, getting them back into shape faster.
+However, CBD has anti-inflammatory properties that are belived to help mitigate inflammation and repair muscles, getting them back into shape faster.

 - Pain-relief – CBD's pain-relieving properties make it a natural alternative to nonsteroidal anti-inflammatory drugs (NSAIDs) that athletes often use during endurance training.
 NSAIDs have also been noted to have harmful side effects.

 - Better sleep – most of the body's recovery processes happen during sleep.
-By helping athletes sleep better, CBD aids their recovery and helps them get back into tip-top condition faster.
+By supporting healthier sleep cycles, CBD aids their recovery and helps them get back into tip-top condition faster.